domschl/WinSteamOnMac/README.md

 That's all that's needed for an update.
 Below information applies only to the initial installation.

-If steam doesn't start after an update, you can either
+If steam doesn't start after an update:

+- have _patience_!
+First startup of steam seems to take several minutes.
+Sometimes a huge error-box displayed.
+When asked, select 'restart Steam' as response to possible errors.
+In many cases, the steam client at some point does appear!
 - try to re-install steam: `WINEPREFIX=/Users/your-user-name/Win10 /usr/local/opt/game-porting-toolkit/bin/wine64 SteamSetup.exe` (replace `your-user-name`), or:
 - completely remove your homebrew x86 installation at `/usr/local/` and start over.